Greco-Turkish War (1897)

-only to cease fire when the Great Powers persuaded the Sultan to agree to an armistice.
+only to cease fighting when the Great Powers persuaded the Sultan to agree to an armistice.
+The war is notable in that it was the first to be filmed on camera, though the footage has since been lost.

 Background

 In 1878 the Ottoman Empire, according to the provisions of the Congress of Berlin, signed the Pact of Halepa which entailed the implementation of the organic law of 1868, promised but never implemented by the Ottoman government, which was to give Crete a status of wide-ranging autonomy.
 The Ottoman commissioners, however, repeatedly ignored the convention, causing three successive rebellions in 1885, 1888 and 1889.
 In 1894 Sultan Abdul Hamid II re-appointed Alexander Karatheodori Pasha as governor of Crete, but Karatheodori's zeal for the implementation of the agreement was met with fury by the Muslim population of the island and led to renewed clashes between the Greek and Muslim communities there in 1896.

 To quell the unrest, Ottoman military reinforcements arrived while Greek volunteers landed on the island to support the Greek population.
 At the same time the fleets of the Great Powers patrolled the Cretan waters, leading to further escalation.
 Nevertheless, an agreement was reached with the Sultan and the tensions receded.
 In January 1897 inter-communal violence broke out as both sides tried to consolidate their grip on power.
 The Christian district of Chania was set on fire and many fled to the foreign fleet anchored outside the city.
 A struggle for independence and union with Greece was declared by Cretan revolutionaries.

-Greek Prime Minister Theodoros Deligiannis was subjected to fierce criticism by his adversary Dimitrios Rallis over his alleged inability to handle the issue.
+Greek prime minister Theodoros Deligiannis was subjected to fierce criticism by his adversary Dimitrios Rallis over his alleged inability to handle the issue.
 Continuous demonstrations in Athens accused King George I and the government of betrayal of the Cretan cause.
 The National Society, a nationalistic, militaristic organisation that had infiltrated all levels of the army and bureaucracy, pushed for immediate confrontation with the Ottomans.